 Keep up to date with our conversation on social media.

-At Munash we are committed to bringing to you the best in natural mineral fertilisers derived from the land, sea and recycling organic material.
+At Munash we are committed to bringing to you the best in natural mineral fertilisers derived from the land, sea and by recycling organic materials.

-Soil is so easily taken for granted, yet it is one of the most important resources we have in our gardens.
+Soil is so easily taken for granted, yet it is one of the most important resources we have when it comes to farming.
 If you don’t already love it, then you should start.

 Soil is made of life and soil makes life.
 It is a complex mix of ingredients including minerals, air, water, and organic matter (which makes up the countless micro-organisims and the decaying remains of once living things).

-To get healthy soil in our own backyard, we need to put back in to the soil of what the soil is made from, which is minerals and compost (organic matter).
-Put one handful of minerals per square metre and add it to your soil/compost mix.
-The minerals feed the microbes in the soil/compost mix.
-The microbes break down the minerals making it available to your plants.
+To get healthy soil, we need to put back in to the soil of what the soil is made from, which is minerals and compost (organic matter).
+Minerals are the spark plugs to our soil system, they feed the microbes, which in turn feed your plants and your animals.
 A good mineral/microbe rate means worms flourish aiding the soil to have better air flow and hold more water in the soil.
+And you will be able to capture carbon in the soil naturally.

 Just like how our bodies require a balanced diet, so does our soil.
 When our bodies are healthy, we glow, are more resistant to sickness and have more energy.
 It should be no surprise that we should supply our soils with as many nutrients as possible – at least 70 valuable trace and ultra trace minerals, preferably in non water-soluble form.